wanhive/hub/docs/INSTALL.md

 ## Hosts

-Wanhive hubs use a special text file to resolve the network addresses.
+Wanhive hubs use a special text file to learn the network addresses.

 * A server uses this file to bind it's listening socket to the correct address.
 * A client uses this file to find and connect to a server.